 Please note: The official convention hotel is the Hyatt Regency St. Louis at the Arch.
 Overnight accommodations are also available at the Hilton St. Louis at the Ballpark.
 All meals and programming will take place at the Hyatt, with the exception of Saturday night’s Dinner by Chapter/150th Celebration, which will be held at the Scottrade Center.
 The Hilton is a 3 block walk from the Hyatt.
-All Fraternity officers, chapter delegates and alumnae club delegates are expected to stay at the Hyatt Regency St. Louis at the Arch.

 Any guest may upgrade hotel accommodations from a shared room to a single room.

 Convention Host Hotel: Hyatt Regency St. Louis at the Arch

 Overflow Hotel: Hilton St. Louis at the Ballpark

 Regular deadline By March 31, 2017